FlowFuse/website/src/handbook/peopleops/expenses.md

 ## Expenses

-The company will cover any reasonable work-related expense, including ensuring you have the equipment (laptop/monitor/accessories) you need to do the job.
-As an all-remote company, we meet via Zoom.
-As such, we will cover the cost of a good webcam/microphone/lighting arrangement.

-The general rule is: treat it like your own money - seek good value and use common sense.
-If you do require any equipment, talk to your manager to discuss options.
+FlowFuse will reimburse you for any work-related expenses that are considered reasonable.
+The general principle to follow is to treat work-related expenses **as if they were your own money**.
+It is important to seek good value for your purchases and use common sense when making decisions.

 There are two ways of spending company money - either using a company credit card, or through reimbursement.